dhamodharanrk/MrSnippets/CONTRIBUTING.md

 # Contributing
-All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+All contributions are welcome like bugs fixing, new code addition, improving the documentation

 Please follow these steps: